dockwa/heroku-buildpack-wkhtmltopdf/README.md

 [![Status](https://img.shields.io/badge/status-active-success.svg)]()
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)

+</div>

 ### Contributing
-All previous versions of this have become archived so it's easier for use to maintain and update our own at Dockwa rather than always having to find a new one.
+- All previous versions of this have become archived so it's easier for use to maintain and update our own at Dockwa rather than always having to find a new one.
-To update for a newer Heroku stack, check recent commits [such as this commit adding heroku-24 support](https://github.com/dockwa/heroku-buildpack-wkhtmltopdf/commit/2912111abbe0d5c0e4f61f0dbfd7b873549d6626) to add.
+- To update for a newer Heroku stack, check recent commits [such as this commit adding heroku-24 support](https://github.com/dockwa/heroku-buildpack-wkhtmltopdf/commit/2912111abbe0d5c0e4f61f0dbfd7b873549d6626) to add.
+Don't forget to update readme and other docs on this repo.

-</div>

 ## 📝 Table of Contents